Program Description

 Duration of Studies

-The Master of Science Program in Speech-Language Pathology spans 2 years.
+The MSc Speech-Language Pathology program spans 2 years.

 Coursework

-During a student’s time in the program, they will take a minimum of 30 credits of graduate coursework in areas such as human communication and clinical speech-language pathology.
-They will also complete five clinical externships in community settings, supervised by practitioners.
-Students do not have a final graduating requirement, but can elect to complete optional research-based coursework, which can include either an MSc thesis, a research project, or an essay.
+During the MSc program, students will take a minimum of 30 credits of graduate coursework in areas of human communication and clinical speech-language pathology.
+Students will also complete five clinical practica in community settings, supervised by qualified practitioners.
+The program does not have a final graduating requirement, but students can elect to complete optional research-based coursework, which can include either an MSc thesis or a research project.

 Degree Earned

-After one year in the M.Sc. program students may apply to transfer to the Ph.D. program.
-In some cases, students continue to also complete the coursework and practica required for certification as a speech-language pathologist.
+After one year in the MSc program, students may apply to transfer to the PhD program.
+In some cases, students also continue to complete the coursework and practica required for Canadian registration and/or certification as a Speech-Language Pathologist.